 Sequined net evening dress, 1930s.
 This is the slinkiest, sexiest mermaid dress I have ever seen.
 With its seductive cut, the sylphlike dress is reminiscent of glamorous 1930s styles.
 Made from stretchy ivory net, the dress is completely covered with scalloped rows of iridescent sequins.
 It provocatively molds to the body, ending with a scalloped hem and small back train.

 Hollywood style sequined evening jacket, c.1939.
 Made from black net totally covered with flat black sequins that shimmer and sparkle in the nighttime of our dreams, the cut is gently shaped and comfortable to wear.
-Here are the built-up shoulders popularized by MGM designer Adrian in his designs for Joan Crawford (Letty Lynton,1932).
-The style really took hold after America entered WWII.
+Here are the built-up shoulders popularized by MGM designer Adrian in his designs for Joan Crawford.
+The style really took hold during WWII.

 Metallic lace evening dress, c.1929.
 Made from gossamer beige and metallic silver lace, the dazzling dress bespeaks the gilded optimism of the Roaring Twenties.
 The skirt consists of artfully draped bias-cut panels of lace.
 What accounts for the sublime, empyrean beauty of our celestial dress?
 Is it the charming design motifs or perhaps the electric excitement of the glittering metallic silver lace?